AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

    1. Under [!UICONTROL Criteria], select [!UICONTROL is greater than or equal].
    1. Specify "50" as the value.

->[!More Like This]
->
->For more information on other data views settings, see [Create data views](/help/data-views/create-dataview.md).
+For more information on other data views settings, see [Create data views](/help/data-views/create-dataview.md).
->For a conceptual overview of data views, see [Data views overview](/help/data-views/data-views.md).
+For a conceptual overview of data views, see [Data views overview](/help/data-views/data-views.md).